DujeVidas/ISBT_Zavrsni/README.md

 ## Interaction using web3

 In app.js put the first adress from Ganaches users tab into "contractAdress".

-Also from DujeToken.json copy the ABI and put it into "contractABI" Open the index.html in your browser
+Also from DujeToken.json copy the ABI and put it into "contractABI".

+Open the index.html in your browser.